data-preservation-programs/singularity/docs/cli-reference/datasource/add/ftp.md

       security from the server in order to upgrade a plain text connection to an encrypted one.
 Cannot be used in combination with implicit FTPS.

-   --ftp-no-check-certificate
-      Do not verify the TLS certificate of the server.
+   --ftp-concurrency
+      Maximum number of FTP simultaneous connections, 0 for unlimited.

+      Note that setting this is very likely to cause deadlocks so it should be used with care.

+      If you are doing a sync or copy then make sure concurrency is one more than the sum of `--transfers` and `--checkers`.

+      If you use `--check-first` then it just needs to be one more than the maximum of `--checkers` and `--transfers`.

+      So for `concurrency 3` you'd use `--checkers 2 --transfers 2 --check-first` or `--checkers 1 --transfers 1`.

+   --ftp-disable-epsv
+      Disable using EPSV even if server advertises support.

+   --ftp-idle-timeout
+      Max time before closing idle connections.

+      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

+      Set to 0 to keep connections indefinitely.

+   --ftp-user
+      FTP username.

    --ftp-disable-mlsd
       Disable using MLSD even if server advertises support.

-   --ftp-close-timeout
-      Maximum time to wait for a response to close.
+   --ftp-disable-utf8
+      Disable using UTF-8 even if server advertises support.

+   --ftp-writing-mdtm
+      Use MDTM to set modification time (VsFtpd quirk)

    --ftp-disable-tls13
       Disable TLS 1.3 (workaround for FTP servers with buggy TLS)

-   --ftp-ask-password
-      Allow asking for FTP password when needed.

-      If this is set and no password is supplied then rclone will ask for a password

-   --ftp-host
-      FTP host to connect to.

-      E.g. "ftp.example.com".

-   --ftp-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

-      Examples:
-         | Asterisk,Ctl,Dot,Slash                               | ProFTPd can't handle '*' in file names
-         | BackSlash,Ctl,Del,Dot,RightSpace,Slash,SquareBracket | PureFTPd can't handle '[]' or '*' in file names
-         | Ctl,LeftPeriod,Slash                                 | VsFTPd can't handle file names starting with dot

-   --ftp-disable-epsv
-      Disable using EPSV even if server advertises support.

-   --ftp-disable-utf8
-      Disable using UTF-8 even if server advertises support.

    --ftp-shut-timeout
       Maximum time to wait for data connection closing status.

-   --ftp-pass
-      FTP password.

 OPTIONS: